raikamaulana/raikamaulana/README.md

 🎓 Informatics Student (2024) at [University of Singaperbangsa Karawang](https://www.unsika.ac.id/), Indonesia.<br/>
 📌 Member and Executive Secretary of the Research and Development Division at [HIMTIKA](https://himtika.cs.unsika.ac.id/).<br/>
 🚀 Currently focusing on building repositories related to my coursework and projects.<br/>
-🔍 Passionate about web development, software engineering, and problem-solving.<br/>

 <p align="center">
       <a href="https://github.com/raikamaulana?tab=followers">